AtelierSnek/snek-tech-blog/content/posts/server-build.md

 ### The Case
 This would normally be something to consider carefully, but a good friend was getting rid of a 3U server case with 12 3.5" bays, so we'll nick that off of him, and move on.
-He also donated us a few [Arctic P12s](https://www.arctic.de/en/P12/ACFAN00118A) for cooling as they'll be quieter than the jet engines that came with the case.
+He also donated us a few [Arctic P12s](https://www.arctic.de/en/P12/ACFAN00118A) for cooling as they'd be quieter than the jet engines that came with the case.

 ### The PSU